What is self-love really?

 Self-love is about realizing and accepting your self-worth.
 If you don’t care about yourself enough and believe you are worthy to attain these higher levels, you will never reach for them.
 You will find every excuse not to do the work and self-sabotage yourself along the way.

-Moreover, only through self-love will you be able to overcome your biases and limiting beliefs that hold you back and allow you to take control of your future.
+Moreover, only through self-love can you find harmony with your mind, work with hueristics and biases, and come to peace with and adjust the limiting beliefs that hold you back and take control of your future.

-Overcoming these parts of yourself requires an immense amount of strength to face, feel, and process.
-And it is only once you truly accept that you are worthy, through unconditional self-love, and ready to do the work, is it time to go deeper into self-actualization.
+Overcoming these parts of yourself requires immense strength to face, feel, and process.
+And it is only once you truly accept that you are worthy, through unconditional self-love, and are ready to do the work, that it is time to go deeper into self-actualization.

 Why do so many people get self-love wrong?